AS/RS System Components

 The control system can be extended to report on materials movements to production management software and even be used in advanced stages to be commanded by such systems if the customer requires it.

 Being fully automatic in operation removes the potential for human injury in the process as well as the most efficient operation possible.
 Removing the operator from the storage process is also instrumental in saving floor space.

 Of course, humans will be humans and the AS/RS system is ready for occasions when things don’t go to plan or warnings are ignored.
 The shuttle system includes built-in OSHA-approved light curtain sensors that identify material or people in its path.
 If the curtain is breached at a distance, the machine reduces its speed to a quarter of its ability.
 Should the violator close the distance, the system will shut down all movement until the curtain is again clear.

 The system’s operation is relatively easy to follow.
 An operator delivers a pallet of material to be stored to the infeed system.
 Then the operator selects the storage function on the HMI.
 From here the process is entirely automated.

 The AS/RS system takes into account the height of the material and determines the best location in the racking to store the material.
 It then summons the shuttle to pick up the material and transport it to the selected location.
 The retrieval operation is the reverse of storage.
 No need for operator input after the AS/RS picks the material.

 The MWES AS/RS Buffer System is designed to fit within existing production facilities using a modular, scalable approach that not only allows installation flexibility, it also provides the ability to be easily expanded in the future.

-The above drawings are designed to provide an overview of dimensions for the system to help understand if the system can be installed within a facility.
+The above drawings are designed to provide an overview of the dimensions of the system to help understand if the system can be installed within a facility.
 If you have further questions or want to understand how an MWES Buffer System can operate in your facility please contact us today!